d8vela/ssm/README.md

-# These are scripts to process fastq files for SSM analysis
+# These are scripts to process FastQ files to generate analysis for Deep Mutation Scanning by SSM

 ## Example run commands
 fastq/cmd/cmd